orangemug/heroku-docker-nodejs/README.md

     docker-compose build

-We can now start a shell and test that we can connect to postgres
+We can now start a shell and test that we can connect to postgres.

     $ docker-compose run --service-ports web bash
     $ psql $DATABASE_URL

+Note: The `DATABASE_URL` was defined in the `docker-compose-yml` above.

-You should now be connected to the postgres server
+You should now be connected to the postgres server!
+If you want to know more about the postgres container see <https://hub.docker.com/_/postgres/>

 ## Extras